Tunneling in Arras

 Living the Canal Life in Cambrai

-After leaving Arras, the 2018 peloton heads due east along the Scarpe Supérieure, a canaled artery of the important Canal Dunkerque-Escaut.
-This is storied World War I territory, but the region is also lined with countless kilometers of canals.
-In fact, over the first fifty-kilometers or so, the riders will make about seven canal crossings across four different canals: the Scarpe Supérieure, the Dunkerque-Escaut, the origin of the Canal de Saint-Quentin, and the Canal de l’Escaut.
+Much of Nord-Pa-de-Calais is laced with canaled waterways.
+In fact, during the first fifty-kilometers or so of the 2018 Tour de France Stage 9, the peloton made about seven canal crossings across four different canals: the Scarpe Supérieure, the Dunkerque-Escaut, the origin of the Canal de Saint-Quentin, and the Canal de l’Escaut.
 In general, this part of France was historically industrialized.
 When some of the earlier canals were built in the late 18th century, textile boomed in places like Lille, Roubaix, and even Cambrai, where cambric cloth was made.
 Canals were the best means to get goods from throughout the region to other regional, national, and international markets.
 In the 19th and 20th centuries, the region came to be dominated by coal and metal making.
 Believe it or not, the largest of the Nord-Pa-de-Calais canals, the Canal Dunkerque-Escaut, 189 kilometers in length, from the English Channel at Dunkerque to the Belgian border at Mortagne-du-Nord, wasn’t built until the mid-1900s as a means of transporting this relatively new and developing heavy industry to ports.
 Like most canals in France, these canals typically have well worn and maintained tow paths for bike riding.
 In the area of Cambari, it’s a wonderful way to see the countryside.
 While the Canal Dunkerque-Escaut is the largest, it’s also still relatively quaint.
 After seeing the riders cross the canal in Aubigny-au-Bac, it’s possible to see the peloton again in Wasnes-au-Bac, only a six kilometers bike ride to the east.

 Cycling in the Wind